tkoenig1/coarray-tutorial/tutorial.md

  Goodbye from image           1 of           4
  Goodbye from image           2 of           4
 ```
-What you can do instead is to put things into order is to insert
+What you can do instead to put things into order is to insert
 `SYNC ALL` between the two `write` statements, like this:
 ```
 program main